Principal Decomposition with Nested Submanifolds: Application to single-cell RNA sequencing data

-Figures \ref{fig:Real-metric-var} and \ref{fig:Real-metric-mse} display the proportion of variation in each subspace and the mean squared error associated with the fitting of the subspace, respectively.
-Our method produces an approximately linearly decreasing curve at higher dimensions, with a marked shift between dimensions 3 and 4 that results in a significant increase at lower dimensions.
-This pattern suggests that our method effectively removes variation from the data at each step, thereby facilitating the data decomposition.
-In contrast, the other two methods exhibit only minor changes at the initial dimensions but experience substantial alterations when the dimensionality is below 5.
-This behavior reflects their tendency to capture more information at lower dimensions.
-However, as Figure \ref{fig:Real-metric-mse} illustrates, all three methods demonstrate gradually increasing mean squared errors, with our method consistently showing the lowest values.
-This advantage arises from our method is capable to more thoroughly evaluate and utilize nonlinear structures, allowing for a more extensive decomposition of variation with reduced mean squared error.
-Consequently, our method more effectively describes RNA data in lower dimensions, thereby enhancing the efficacy of clustering.
+Figures \ref{fig:Real-metric-var} and \ref{fig:Real-metric-mse} display the geodesic-based variation summary in each subspace and the stepwise representation change between consecutive levels, respectively.
+For our method, the curve is approximately linearly decreasing at higher dimensions, with a marked shift between dimensions 3 and 4 that results in a significant increase at lower dimensions.
+As noted above, this graph/geodesic-based quantity is best read as a descriptive summary of how the hierarchy organizes the data across dimensions.
+In contrast, the other two methods exhibit only minor changes at the initial dimensions but experience more substantial changes when the dimensionality is below 5.
+This behavior indicates that their nested representations change more abruptly at lower dimensions.
+However, as Figure \ref{fig:Real-metric-mse} illustrates, all three methods show gradually increasing stepwise representation changes as the dimension is reduced, with our method taking lower values in this example.
+Read descriptively, this pattern is consistent with the method making substantial use of nonlinear structure and yielding a compact geometric summary of the RNA data across the nested hierarchy.